4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 Instead, it adds the information to the rest of the workflow, so that the new data can be viewed in the browser.

-For example, to add a track to the project, you can add the following to the ``project.yaml``.
+For example, to add a track to the project, you can add information like the following to the ``project.yaml``, to define a data track named "ATAC".

 .. code-block::